How Druid Segments Map to Time Intervals

 return anomalies

-# Usage in CI/CD or Airflow DAG
+# Usage inside a CI/CD gate or Airflow DAG

 flags = audit_segment_intervals("user_events")